MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/update-and-delete-bot-messages.md

 You can use dynamic message updates for scenarios, such as poll updates, modifying available actions after a button press, or any other asynchronous state change.

-It isn't necessary for the new message to match the original in type.
+It is not necessary for the new message to match the original in type.
 For example, if the original message contains an attachment, the new message can be a simple text message.

 # [C#](#tab/dotnet)